stanleynwakamma/TexGram_old/README.md

   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.
-- [ ] Create a custom Camera View on your phone.
+- [x] Create a custom Camera View on your phone.
-- [ ] Run your app on your phone and use the camera to take the photo
+- [x] Run your app on your phone and use the camera to take the photo

-The following **additional** features are implemented:
+The following **additional** features can be implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+  - I can implement landscape view.
+  - I can implement image selection from a file, as an alternative to using the camera.
+  - I can implement the upload of short videos.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. I will like to discuss more about using fragments.
+2. I will like to discuss more about having my app in Google Play so users can download it.

 ## Video Walkthrough